Bizarre Report Claims ‘Aliens Eating People’ At Secret UFO Base In Arizona

 Unfortunately, there appears to have been no follow-up investigation to the strange observations.
 The Phoenix press does not appear to have gotten wind of the secret goings-on at the national park, either.
 But The Express noted that the 2013 sighting of aliens and UFOs wasn’t the first allegation of a secret military or alien UFO base at Tonto National Forest.
 Conspiracy theories about the government and aliens collaborating at secret facilities in the American Southwest have been making the rounds for years.

-Some of those secret alien bases are said to be at places like Area 51 in Nevada, a “Tall Whites” (a designation of one of the more familiar forms aliens take, like the “Greys”) base at Nellis Air Force Base in Nevada, and a massive underground facility at Dulce, New Mexico, where, according to The Inquisitr, a joint alien-CIA facility exists.
+Some of those secret alien bases are said to be at places like Area 51 in Nevada, a “Tall Whites” (a designation of one of the more familiar forms aliens take, like the “Greys”) base at Nellis Air Force Base in Nevada, and a massive underground facility at Dulce, New Mexico, where, according to the Inquisitr, a joint alien-CIA facility exists.

 As for the allegations of aliens eating people, there is no evidence to suggest that such things have occurred.
 And yet, conspiracy theories abound wherein aliens devour humans, sometimes in collaboration with government and/or military officials, where the officials willingly supply aliens with humans for food in exchange for not exterminating humanity or gaining alien technology information (or both).